Cloud Shell with Cloud Code integrated, as of the latest release, has the following known limitations and restrictions.

 If you encounter a

-no space left on device error, you'll need to remove files
+no space left on device error, free up space by

-from your home directory using the Cloud Shell terminal to free up
+removing files from your home directory using the Cloud Code

-Non-interactive usage: Cloud Shell is intended for interactive use only.
-Non-interactive sessions will be ended automatically after a warning.
-Note that Cloud Shell sessions are capped at 12 hours, after which sessions are automatically terminated.
-You can use a new session immediately after.
+Non-interactive usage: Cloud Code is intended for interactive use only.
+Non-interactive sessions are ended automatically after one hour.
+Cloud Code sessions are capped at 12 hours, after which sessions are automatically terminated.
+You can start a new session immediately after.

-Restoring a session after a service limit violation: If your session is terminated or cannot be established because you exceeded a service limit, Cloud Shell will display an error with a link to a form that allows you to appeal the limit violation.
+Restoring a session after a service limit violation: If your session is terminated or can't be established because you exceeded a service limit, Cloud Code displays an error with a link to a form that allows you to appeal the limit violation.
 Click the feedback link and submit the form with more information about the tasks you were performing before your session was terminated.